-The trend in campground lighting is to go for 16-foot long rope light strips to illuminate your campground.
+The trend in campground lighting is to go for tent rope light strips to illuminate your campground.
 These give a much brighter concentrated light that is very user-friendly.

 You can wrap these rope light strips around many pull out vehicle awnings and tent poles.
 As they are IP67 rated means that they are fully waterproof and weather resistant so no problems if it rains.

 This one shown above I have just purchased, it runs at 24 watts so its amp draw is around 2 amps.
 As it’s only on for a few hours at night, it won’t be a huge power draw on my solar battery system.